jgroschwitz/MultisetFScore/README.md

 ```

 For more custom-tailored use, make a `MultisetFScore` object, feed each prediction/gold sequence pair into `process_instance` and in the end call `get_recall_precision_f` to get the results.

+## Installation

+You can install this package by running `pip install -e .` (don't forget the dot) in its main directory.
+You can then `import multiset_fscore` to access the code in `multiset_fscore.py`.